 Partners Group (Luxembourg) S.A. – SFDR entity disclosure

-Art.
-3. Integration of sustainability risks in Partners Group’s investment decisions
+Art 3: Integration of sustainability risks in Partners Group’s investment decisions

 Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (the “Disclosure Regulation”) aims at providing more transparency to investors on sustainability risk integration, on the consideration of adverse sustainability impacts in the investment processes and on the promotion of environmental, social and/or governance (“ESG”) factors.

-In particular, it requires financial market participants to publish on their websites information concerning their policies on the integration of sustainability risks in their investment decision‐making process.
+In particular, it requires financial market participants to publish on their websites, information concerning their policies on the integration of sustainability risks in their investment decision‐making process.

-Partners Group as a global private markets player recognizes for funds it manages that various sustainability risks may potentially affect the value of investments at individual asset level and portfolio level.
+Partners Group as a global private markets' player recognizes for products it manages that various sustainability risks may potentially affect the value of investments at individual asset level and portfolio level.
 These sustainability risks are environmental, social or governance events or conditions that, if they occur, could cause an actual or a potential material negative impact on the value of the products’ investment.